NatronGitHub/openfx-braw/README.md

 Download [latest release](https://github.com/rodlie/openfx-braw/releases) of OpenFX-BRAW and a version of the Blackmagic RAW SDK.
 Install the SDK using the installer, then extract the OpenFX-BRAW zip file and copy ``BlackmagicRAW.ofx.bundle`` to the Natron OFX plug-in folder.

-In Natron you will now have a new node in ``Image/Readers/BlackmagicRAW``.
-Use that one when you need to read a BRAW file.
+In Natron you will now have a new node in ``Image/Readers/BlackmagicRAW`` for reading BRAW files.

 ## Status